 With technology disrupting industries every day, finance is no exception.
 CFOs need to leverage technology to accelerate growth and scale seamlessly in the competitive landscape of fast-growing businesses.
 It can also be a critical tool to reduce friction and lower costs.
 And that’s why CFOs are looking to future-proof their business.
 A robust tech stack is their best friend.

 An Accenture report estimates that you can automate 60 to 80 percent of backward-looking accounting activity with minimal human intervention.
 You needn’t use automation just to reduce errors or remove bottlenecks.
-It can also free up valuable time for your resources, letting them focus on more strategic initiatives.
+Accounts receivable automation, for example can also free up valuable time for your team, letting them focus on more strategic initiatives.

 Related Read: The Strategic Toolkit for Modern CFOs